igrek51/wat/README.md

 - `.all` to include all available information
 - `.ret` to return the inspected object
 - `.str` to return the output string instead of printing
+- `.gray` to disable colorful output in the console

 You can chain modifiers, e.g. `wat.long.dunder.nodocs / object`.